 Do it for your users

-The most important asset to any website are the users who visit and revisit your website time and time again.
+The most important asset to any website is its users who visit and revisit your website time and time again.
 If I haven’t made my stance on clean URLs clear, my last piece of advice would be to just do it for your users.
 They will thank you in the long run!

 If my small example above doesn’t at least make you think, check out some of these interesting reads: